kiraa0098/REACT-ASP.NET-Learnings/REACT-CRUD-WITH-V1-CDM-API-INTEGRATION/task.md

 *   **Record Creation Page (`/records/new`):** Implemented to create new records (`Name`, `Description`).
 Uses `RecordForm` component (React Hook Form + MUI) for input, and `useCreateRecordMutation` for submission.
 *   **Audit Trail and Status Management UI:** *Not applicable for `TempTestRecordModel`.* Frontend components no longer display or manage fields like `IsGlobal`, `IsDefault`, `IsDeprecated` as they are not part of `TempTestRecordModel`.
 *   **Global UI State & Notifications:** Implemented using Zustand (`useAppStore`) for a global loading overlay (`CircularProgress`) and snackbar messages (`Snackbar`, `Alert`) for user feedback, ensuring stable UI during loading.
 *   **UI Polish:** Implemented global centering of content within `PageLayout.tsx` and applied consistent `Paper`-like styling to page content areas for improved visual appeal and readability.
+Enhanced delete confirmation using a custom `ConfirmDialog`.
+Fixed UI stability issues during loading/error states across pages.

 ### Frontend Project Structure (within `REACT-WEB/src/`):

 The project structure has been established according to the detailed plan:

 - `src/App.tsx`: Main layout and React Router setup, includes global loading overlay.
-- `src/index.css`: Global CSS styles (modified to remove conflicting body centering styles).
+- `src/index.css`: Global CSS styles (modified to remove conflicting body centering styles for stable layout).
 - `src/main.tsx`: Entry point for the React application, integrating `QueryClientProvider`, `ThemeProvider`, `CssBaseline`, and `BrowserRouter`.
 - `src/reset.css`: CSS reset or normalize styles (if used).
 - `src/vite-env.d.ts`: TypeScript declaration file for Vite environment variables.